magx2/rf24-java-jni/README.md

     ./gradlew :examples:runRf24PingPongServerExample

-_Note: you can run Rf24PingPongClientExample.ino on Arduino to have second device that will answer calls._
+Note: *You can run Rf24PingPongClientExample.ino on Arduino to have second device that will answer calls.*

 ### Client